- Some IT services companies are highly proactive, while others wait for you to call.

 QV Investors is an independent, Canadian investment manager providing security selection, portfolio management and client communication.

-Judy Hubbard, COO at Ronald McDonald House Charities
+Judy Hubbard, COO at Ronald McDonald House Charities of

 Ronald McDonald House Charities of Northeast Ohio enhances the healthcare experience for families and children through comfort, care and supportive services.